LinkedInLearning/developing-with-gpt-oss-models-4168183/README.md

 ![Developing with GPT and OSS Models][lil-thumbnail-url]

+## Course Description

+Stop sharing your data.
+Build and run powerful AI models on your own hardware using OpenAI's gpt-oss, Ollama, and LM Studio.

+Gain complete control over your processing and security with open-weights models.

+You will learn to set up gpt-oss locally, integrate it with VS Code for AI-accelerated coding, and implement a foundational Retrieval-Augmented Generation (RAG) system for custom, local knowledge.
+Build truly private AI solutions.

 This repository contains practical examples and implementations for building applications with GPT and open-source language models, including web applications, RAG (Retrieval Augmented Generation) systems, and local AI model integration.

 ## Project Contents